sanbuphy/PyTrace-Lite/README.md

 # PyTrace-Lite
-A simple tool helps you trace the python program.
+A simple tool helps you trace the python programs.

-I think the official python trace document is not written well, so I rewrite the code.
+I believe the official python trace document wat not written well, so I rewrite the code.

 The official filter seems to not be woking, so I write my own filter code.